-Reduce our operational climate impact Build a diverse team and inclusive workplace
+Reduce our operational the energy transition

+Build a diverse team Invest in our communities and inclusive workplace

 Climate Approach

 Parkland recognizes the importance of collective climate action to reduce global GHG emissions, as indicated in the Intergovernmental Panel on Climate Change (IPCC) and the United Nations Paris Agreement.
 Industry, governments and consumers must work together to minimize our environmental impact.
 Parkland is committed to collaborating with governments where we operate to help them achieve their emissions reductions goals.
 To learn more, please see Parkland's Approach to Climate Change.